 March 23, 2016 — Although the quest for a suitable partner or companion is an age old quest, there are some new twists – the tools for finding that person.
 A study from the Pew Research Center found that the share of 55- to 64-year-olds who use online dating has doubled in just the past few years, from 6% in 2013 to 12% in 2015).
 And interestingly enough, it is us baby boomers, along with the youngest adults, who are leading the charge into online dating on sites like Match.com.
 About 15% of the total U.S. population reports having used used online dating.
 The youngest adults are more likely to have used mobile apps for dating or meeting people.
-Some dating sites have achieved a certain level of notoriety, such as Tinder and Ashley Madison.
+Some dating sites such as go binder, have achieved a certain level of notoriety, such as Tinder and Ashley Madison.

 As we boomers age there is more need for a dating solution.
 Gray divorce is increasing, spouses unfortunately die, and many people never got married in the first place.
 Now as online dating becomes more acceptable and familiar, many are turning to it.
 About 41% of all American adults say they know someone who uses online dating, while 29% report knowing someone who has met a significant other using this tool.
 College educated and more affluent people are more likely to know people who have used online dating.
 Both men and women tend to have similar attitudes about online dating.